yellobyte/ESP32-DevBoards-Getting-Started/debugging_without_JTAG/Readme.md

 ```
 iVarResult = iParam1 / iVarZero;
 ```
 So it seems, we found the culprit.
-The next logical step would be to have a closer look at your source code and make sure a divider value isn't zero when in action or reverse any hasty code changes you did before you had your last coffee...
+The next logical step would be to have a closer look at your source code and make sure a divisor value isn't zero when in action or reverse any hasty code changes you did before you had your last coffee...

 Please note:
 If you are not an assembler freak but want to dig a bit deeper you can always have a look at the Xtensa®Instruction Set Architecture's [reference manual](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/ESP32_specs_and_manuals/Xtensa_Instruction_Set_Architecture.pdf) and look up the exact instruction and what it does.
 In the above case the manual states the following: